Stable Restoration and Separation of Approximately Sparse Signals: Coherence-based Bounds on Restricted Isometry Constants

-\item \emph{BP separation:} In this case, we see that all of the recovery conditions differ.
-In particular, the condition \cite[Eq.~13]{kuppinger2010a} for perfectly sparse signals and noiseless measurements is less restrictive that that for the general case~\fref{eq:systemmodel}.
-Furthermore, the recovery condition \fref{eq:BPRESriccondition} obtained in the RIP framework turns out to be the most restrictive.
-However, the differences between the three recovery conditions are rather small. \end{itemize}
+\item \emph{BP separation:} We see that all of the recovery conditions differ.
+In particular, the condition \cite[Eq.~13]{kuppinger2010a} for perfectly sparse signals and noiseless measurements is less restrictive than~\fref{eq:systemmodel}.
+As expected, the recovery condition from the RIP framework is most restrictive. \end{itemize}

 In summary, we see that having more knowledge on the support sets prior to recovery yields less restrictive recovery conditions.
 This intuitive behavior can also be observed in practice and is illustrated in \fref{sec:application}.